ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 This provides capbilities to create tests that are very fined grained, in the sense that you are able to validate API (or group of API) either onDemand or on a regular schedule.
 This then allows to display functional and performance dashboards in order to better understand how the API are behaving.
 This is not for performance testing but quality testing.
 If an error occur you can receive an email, and deep dive to understand why it failed.
 It is also a mechanism to validate that all your API are sill working if a change was performed to the platform, API, etc ...

 ## Creating a test
-There are several ways to ceate a test using: a call, a Postman collection, from scratch.
+There are several ways to create a test using: a call, a Postman collection, from scratch.
 Using a compose feature